quii/learn-go-with-tests/maps.md

 ```

 By creating a new helper we were able to simplify our test, and start using
-our `NotFoundError` variable so our test doesn't fail if we change the error
+our `ErrNotFound` variable so our test doesn't fail if we change the error
 text in the future.

 ## Write the test first